Jenova7/electra-cli/README.md

     electra <command>

-Just type `electra` to show the manual and list available commands.
+Just type `electra` to show the manual and list the available commands.